richanna/Identity-Events/draft-ietf-secevent-http-push.md

 If a SET needs to be retained for audit purposes, JWS MAY be used to provide verification of its authenticity.

-Event Transmitters SHOULD attempt to specialize Event Streams so that the content is targeted to the specific business and protocol needs of subscribers.

 When sharing personally identifiable information or information that is otherwise considered confidential to affected users, Event